 In my family Christmas Eve dinner is the big night and the best food!
-My mom bakes her homemade buns, my Aunt makes her amazing meatballs and my husband makes his Portuguese sweet rice dish.
+My mom bakes her homemade buns and my Aunt makes her amazing meatballs.
 We come to expect them as part of our Christmas meal.
 There’s a sense of pride in each of their signature dishes and I hope that never stops!
 There’s a great variety of food for Christmas Eve dinner.
 You’ll find the usual mashed potatoes, corn, peas, gravy, stuffing and of course turkey and ham.
 We add a few more traditional dishes like beets, lingon berries, herring and Swedish thin bread.
 There’s also a good selection of pickles, pickled beets and bean salad.
 Add the homemade buns and meatballs and that’s a meal I would never miss!

 In the morning we load up the car with presents and our pets and drive out to the country.
 Christmas morning at my parent’s house starts out with a brunch of some Swedish favorites.
 Pickled herring, open faced sandwiches, delicious cheese and maybe some leftover meatballs if we’re lucky!
 It’s a colourful spread and the best time to just soak in the last moments before we open the gifts from under the tree.